Chiku91/ylims-dashboard/README.md

 7. Video and Screenshots

-   Here is the video demonstration and sample screenshots attached in the link below:-
+   Here is the video demonstration and sample screenshots along with the resposnive layouts

    https://drive.google.com/drive/folders/1rSwSOt9UnmCj-ChZuPRzx3GfOE_rnaCe?usp=drive_link